A Comprehensive Guide on psql Meta-Commands

 Additional Information

-● You can execute multiple meta-commands at the same time to perform the desired operation.
-Such as;
+You can execute multiple meta-commands at the same time to perform the desired operation like this:

 Conclusion

 The meta-commands are the commands offered by psql to perform certain operations.
-These commands start with the backslash and do not end with the semicolon.
+These commands start with the backslash and are executable only in psql.
 In this post, we have seen many meta-commands that are being used widely.